Description And Comments

 The adventure begins in the queue.
 When you ultimately work your way into the attraction area, you'll find yourself at the site of an archaeological expedition with a Temple of Doom entrance beckoning only 50 feet away.
 After crossing a wooden bridge, you finally step into the temple.
 The good news is that you are out of the California sun.
 The bad news is that you have just entered Indiana Jones's indoor queuing area, a system of tunnels and passageways extending to within 50 yards of the Santa Monica pier.

 Fortunately, the queuing area is interesting.
 You wind through caves, down the interior corridors of the temple, and into subterranean rotundas where the archaeologists have been hard at work.
-Along the way there are various surprises, as well as a succession of homilies etched in an "ancient" language on the temple walls.
+Along the way there are various surprises, (be sure to disregard any 'DO NOT TOUCH' signs you see on supporting poles or safety ropes) as well as a succession of homilies etched in an "ancient" language on the temple walls.
 During our first visit we decoded the messages with feverish intensity, hoping to find one that translated to "restrooms."
 Trust us on this one: do not chug down Diet Cokes before you get in line for this attraction.

 - This attraction offers FASTPASS.